runt18/docs/docs/patterns/dataflow/python.rst

 This document gives an overview of the data-flow annotations that we add to the Python abstract syntax tree (AST) using our abstract interpretation engine.
 The different annotations are grouped by node type whenever possible and contain a short description, an estimation of their fidelity/applicabilit and one or more usage examples.
+Annotations can be accessed through the :code:`_flow` branch.
+If no such branch exists in the AST the node does not have any annotations.

 Annotation Nodes
 ================

 Annotation nodes will always have a `type` attribute that specifies the type of the given attribute, as well as a number of additional attributes.
+The most important types are listed below.

 Variable Types
 --------------

+* `num`: A integer or float
+* `str`: A string
-* `dict`: A Python dictionary
+* `dict`: A dictionary
-* `list`: A Python list
+* `list`: A list
-* `tuple`: A Python tuple
+* `tuple`: A tuple
-* `set`: A Python set
+* `set`: A set
+* `module`: A module
+* `call`: A call of a function
+* `generator`: A generator function
+* `function`: An function definition
+* `class`: An class definition
+* `binop`: A binary operation
+* `boolop`: A boolean operation
+* `ambiguous`: Will be set if there are multiple possibilities for the type, e.g. when assigning a variable both in an if and else branch (see below for more details).
+* `unknown`: Will be set if the type can not be specified.
+* `undefined`: Will be set if, for example a function call or a variable is not defined in the current scope.

 Union Types